-Now, you have become part of our VIU family, and I hope you experience the best of the 2015-2016 academic year and other years to come.
-As Nelson Mandela would say, "Education is the most powerful weapon which you can use to change the world".
+As Albert Einstein would say "We cannot solve our problems with the same thinking we used when we created them".
+Now, you have become part of our innovative VIU family, and I hope you experience the best of the 2016-2017 academic year and other years to come.